 Danang is a walkable city, especially if you stay around the My Khe beach area.
 Plus, it’s a healthy way to travel around.
 Remember to hydrate a lot as the heat and humidity can be brutal during the summertime.

 Riding a motorbike is one of the best ways to travel around the city.
 Ask your guesthouse about renting a motorbike.
 Danang has a lot of lanes on the road and the traffic isn’t as crazy as in Ho Chi Minh City.

 Taking a metered taxi is easy.
 Many of the metered taxis hang out in front of the resorts and hotels.
 Choose either a Vinasun or Mai Linh taxi service as these are reputable taxi companies with consistent meters in Vietnam.

 Using the Grab ride-hailing app is a convenient way to travel in the city.
+It’s the most important travel app to use in Vietnam!
 We used this mode of transportation every day.
 Everything is through the app from pick-up/drop off, price, and payment.
 You can use your credit card through the app or pay cash to the driver.
 If you use cash, ensure that you have the exact change.

 You can also consider hiring a driver for a half day or full day.
 Create your own itinerary and travel through the city without worrying about navigating.
 Reserve your private car with the driver for your trip here.

 This city has plenty of food options available whether you want traditional Vietnamese, street food, to Western food.
 You can also check out the food options at the local markets and night markets.
 Here is a list of recommended places to eat in Danang.